 THE FOUR STAGES OF CHANGE

-Are you experiencing change in your life right now?
+Are you experiencing a change in your life right now?

-You may or may not be aware it, but something feels a bit uncomfortable for you.
-I know this feeling well and I have helped many of my clients through the process of change with ease and grace, rather than pain and resistance.
+You may or may not be aware of it, but something feels a bit uncomfortable for you.
+You are not alone.
+I help people through the process of change with ease and grace, rather than pain and resistance.

 Where are you?

-We are always in an evolving cycle of change and ultimately expanding as human beings..
-Sometimes we welcome this change with open arms and other times we resist with all of our might.
-It can be helpful to know which stage you’re in, so you can better understand what is going on for you.
-When you have a better understanding, you can have more compassion for yourself and be better equip to work through this process of change, rather than against it.
+We are always in an evolving cycle of change and ultimately expanding as human beings.
+Sometimes we welcome this change with open arms, and other times we resist with all of our might.
+It can be helpful to know which stage you're in, so you can better understand what is going on for you.
+When you have a better understanding, you can have more compassion for yourself and be better equipped to work through this process of change, rather than against it.

-The first stage of change is dissatisfaction or what I call “feeling the gap”.
-This is when there is a large gap between where you are and where you would like to be.
+The first stage of change is dissatisfaction or what I call "feeling the gap."
+There is a large gap between where you are and where you would like to be.
 You might not be completely clear where you want to be.
-You may just have the clarity that what you are experiencing now is not working for you.
+You may have the clarity that what you are experiencing now is not working for you.

-This can be an uncomfortable place to be and oftentimes I have clients come to me and label this stage as “depression” or “anxiety”.
-Try to frame the dissatisfaction as information signaling you to grow rather than labeling it as a permanent position - “I will always feel this way–my life never goes the way I want it to.”
+It can be an uncomfortable place to be, and often I have clients come to me and label this stage as "depression" or "anxiety."
+Try to frame the dissatisfaction as information signaling you to grow rather than labeling it as a permanent position - "I will always feel this way–my life never goes the way I want it to."
 How you frame it can change your experience of it.
-If you frame it as a signal for growth you will feel empowered and if you focus on it from a state of helplessness you will feel despair.
+If you frame it as a signal for growth, you will feel empowered, and if you focus on it from a state of helplessness, you will feel despair.

 The second stage of change is exploration.
 In this stage you feel the dissatisfaction, but you don't quite know what would feel better to you.
 Or you have a sense of what would feel better, but you don't know how to get there.

-This is the stage where you explore options and “try them on” to see how it would feel or you explore options of how to get where you want to go.
-It’s important to take your time in this phase to truly explore.
-People oftentimes feel uncomfortable with the lack of certainty at this point and may try to bypass this by choosing an option to get out of this stage.
+In this stage, you explore options and "try them on" to see how it would feel or you explore options of how to get where you want to go.
+It's essential to take your time in this phase to explore truly.
+People frequently feel uncomfortable with the lack of certainty at this point and may try to bypass this by choosing an option to get out of this stage.

-Reassure yourself that you will come to an option that feels right to you, just give it time.
-The other thing to watch in this stage is the opposite, which is exploring so much that you get confused and stuck in considering options.
+Reassure yourself that you will come to an option that feels right to you, give it time.
+Watch our for exploring so much that you get confused and stuck in considering all the possibilities.
 Sometimes people fear making a change and hang out in the exploration stage as a safety zone to not take any risks.
-Make sure you aren’t doing this either.
+Make sure you aren't doing this either.

 Stage three is what I call action or visualization.
-In this stage you have clarity about where you want to go and you develop a plan to get there.
-Again you may know where you want to go, but you’re unclear of a plan to get there and this is something that can to be finalized in this stage.
+In this stage, you have clarity about where you want to go, and you develop a plan to get there.
+Again you may know where you want to go, but you're unclear of a plan to get there, and this is something to finalize in this stage.

-You may have developed somewhat of a plan in the exploration stage and in this stage you will clarify this plan and begin to implement.
-In this stage it is important to get support in order for you to stay on track with your implementation.
-Without support the fears that surface may sidetrack you and stop you from moving forward.
+You may have developed somewhat of a plan in the exploration stage, and in this stage, you will clarify this plan and begin to implement it.
+In this stage, it is crucial to get support for you to stay on track with your implementation.
+Without help, the fears that surface may sidetrack you and stop you from moving forward.

 There can be feelings of loss from letting go of the old, even though you were dissatisfied, because it represented the familiar to you.
-With the new changes may come feelings of having a new identity or parts of you being expressed that have never been expressed before.
+With the new changes may come feelings of having a new identity.

 What stage are you in?